dancer1325/ethereum-org-website/public/content/developers/docs/nodes-and-clients/index.md

 ## Node types {#node-types}

-If you want to [run your own node](/developers/docs/nodes-and-clients/run-a-node/), you should understand that there are different types of node that consume data differently.
-In fact, clients can run three different types of nodes: light, full and archive.
-There are also options of different sync strategies which enable faster synchronization time.
-Synchronization refers to how quickly it can get the most up-to-date information on Ethereum's state.
+If you want to [run your own node](/developers/docs/nodes-and-clients/run-a-node/), you should understand that there are different types of node that consume data differently
+* In fact, clients can run three different types of nodes: light, full and archive
+* There are also options of different sync strategies which enable faster synchronization time
+* Synchronization refers to how quickly it can get the most up-to-date information on Ethereum's state.

 ### Full node {#full-node}

-Full nodes do a block-by-block validation of the blockchain, including downloading and verifying the block body and state data for each block.
-There are different classes of full node - some start from the genesis block and verify every single block in the entire history of the blockchain.
-Others start their verification at a more recent block that they trust to be valid (e.g. Geth's 'snap sync').
-Regardless of where the verification starts, full nodes only keep a local copy of relatively recent data (typically the most recent 128 blocks), allowing older data to be deleted to save disk space.
-Older data can be regenerated when it is needed.
+Full nodes do a block-by-block validation of the blockchain, including downloading and verifying the block body and state data for each block
+* There are different classes of full node - some start from the genesis block and verify every single block in the entire history of the blockchain
+* Others start their verification at a more recent block that they trust to be valid (e.g. Geth's 'snap sync')
+* Regardless of where the verification starts, full nodes only keep a local copy of relatively recent data (typically the most recent 128 blocks), allowing older data to be deleted to save disk space
+* Older data can be regenerated when it is needed.

 - Stores full blockchain data (although this is periodically pruned so a full node does not store all state data back to genesis)
 - Participates in block validation, verifies all blocks and states.